 With closed source hardware, modifying or copying parts of the machine will void any warranty, and you’ll be infringing on intellectual property, which is against the law.

-The Best Open Source 3D Printers Reviewed
+Best Open Source 3D Printer Designs At A Glance

 A genuinely open source 3D printer is something to appreciate.
 You can build it, tear it down, and change it to suit your needs, all without infringing on any intellectual property.
 That’s not to mention all the epic things you can print!